GitHubMaxwell/CodeWars/ReplaceAllDots/README.md

+Link to Code Kata Challenge

 https://www.codewars.com/kata/fixme-replace-all-dots

 Problem Domain

 The code provided is supposed replace all the dots . in the specified String str with dashes -